klu-ai/EmbedKit/README.md

 ],
 ```

-### Dependencies
+## Dependencies

-EmbedKit utilizes the following Swift packages, which are automatically managed by Swift Package Manager:
+EmbedKit utilizes the following Swift packages, which are automatically handled by Swift Package Manager:

-*   **[swift-argument-parser](https://github.com/apple/swift-argument-parser.git):** Provides the foundation for the command-line interface (`EmbedCLI`), facilitating the creation of a user-friendly and robust command parsing system.
+*   **[swift-argument-parser](https://github.com/apple/swift-argument-parser.git):**  Provides the foundation for the command-line interface (`EmbedCLI`), offering a user-friendly and robust system for command parsing.
-*   **[mlx-swift-examples](https://github.com/ml-explore/mlx-swift-examples/):** Offers a collection of examples using MLX and includes `MLXEmbedders`, the framework used by EmbedKit for generating text embeddings.
+*   **[mlx-swift-examples](https://github.com/ml-explore/mlx-swift-examples/):**  Offers a collection of examples using MLX and includes `MLXEmbedders`, the framework utilized by EmbedKit for generating text embeddings.
-*   **[mlx](https://github.com/ml-explore/mlx-swift):** (Transitive dependency) Apple's Machine Learning eXchange framework, serving as the core numerical computation engine for EmbedKit, optimized for Apple silicon.
+*   **[mlx](https://github.com/ml-explore/mlx-swift):** (Transitive dependency) Apple's Machine Learning eXchange framework, serving as the core computational engine for EmbedKit, optimized for Apple silicon.

 ## Usage

-The following examples demonstrate how to use EmbedKit to add intelligent features to your Swift applications.
+The following examples demonstrate how to use EmbedKit to integrate intelligent features into your Swift applications.

 ### Basic Setup

 1.  **Import EmbedKit:**

-    Import the `EmbedKit` module at the beginning of your Swift file:
+    Begin by importing the `EmbedKit` module at the start of your Swift file:

     ```swift
     import EmbedKit